bayehyg/RideAlong/README.md

 # RideAlong
-A website that lets you connect drivers with their own schedules to customers needing a ride.
-This website was designed to solve the shortage of transportation in Ethiopia.
-Drivers can set their own routes and pickup users going the same way or part of the way to earn a little bit on the side.
+A carpool website that was designed originally for campus students commuting.
+You can post rides if you have a car and bring people along with you or if you don't have a car and you are looking for a ride you can search rides by location and destination.